 - Conveying equal justice resources + perspectives through our social networks and business relationships;

-- Engaging in effective advocacy work for equal justice including participating in a cannabis-industry partnership to raise $10,000 for Justice for All and The Bail Project; demanding hazard pay for essential workers (the majority of whom are women and people of the global majority) holding USDA to account for a fair deal for small and medium-sized hemp farmers, member and active advocate for the actions and efforts of the Social Equity Caucus for the State of Vermont.
+- Engaging in effective advocacy work for equal justice including participating in a cannabis-industry partnership to raise $10,000 for Justice for All and The Bail Project; demanding hazard pay for essential workers (the majority of whom are women and people of the global majority) holding USDA to account for a fair deal for small and medium-sized hemp farmers, member and active advocate for the actions and efforts of the Vermont Social Equity Caucus.